 If you apply settings at the Master Organization level, the theme is used in the portals of all your business groups.
 If you apply settings at the API Administration level for an individual business group, the theme overrides the theme defined at a higher level and affects only the portals of that business group.

-You can upload attachments and images for display within a portal as described in the API portal tutorial.
+You can upload attachments and images for display within a portal.
 For example, to include an image in an API portal, click the image icon.

 Images and attachments that you upload to an API portal are removed if you delete the API portal where you uploaded them.